LibraryofVA/plugin-Export-2.0/README.md

 This plugin is an updated version of https://github.com/LibraryofVA/plugin-Export.

 Export adds a series of links to the bottom of the Collections/Show page.
-The links can be used to export a single ZIP file containing PDF files organized at the item or file level.
+The links can be used to export a single ZIP file containing PDF or Text files organized at the item or file level.
 Export was designed specifically for use by the Library of Virginia to extract transcription data to then be imported into a digital asset management system adding full text search capability.